MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

     echo "ssh-ed25519 AAAA...76RH materialize" >> ~/.ssh/authorized_keys
     ```

+1. Configure your internal firewall to allow the SSH bastion host to connect to your Kafka cluster or PostgreSQL instance.

+    If you are using a cloud provider like AWS or GCP, update the security group or firewall rules for your PostgreSQL instance or Kafka brokers.

+    You'll need to allow incoming traffic from the IP address of the SSH bastion host on the necessary ports.

+    For example, use port `5432` for PostgreSQL and ports `9092`, `9094`, and `9096` for Kafka.

+    After that, test the connection from the bastion host to the Kafka cluster or PostgreSQL instance.

+    ```bash
+    telnet <KAFKA_BROKER_HOST> <KAFKA_BROKER_PORT>
+    telnet <POSTGRES_HOST> <POSTGRES_PORT>
+    ```

+1. Verify that you can create SSH tunnels.

+    ```bash
+    # Command for Linux
+    ssh -L 9092:kafka-broker:9092 <SSH_BASTION_USER>@<SSH_BASTION_HOST>
+    ```

+    If you are unable to start the tunnel, enable `AllowTcpForwarding` and `PermitTunnel` in the SSH config file.
+    On your SSH bastion host, open the SSH config file (usually located at `/etc/ssh/sshd_config`) using a text editor:

+    ```bash
+    sudo nano /etc/ssh/sshd_config
+    ```
+    Ensure that the following lines are present and uncommented:

+    ```bash
+    AllowTcpForwarding yes
+    PermitTunnel yes
+    ```

+    If these lines are not present, add them to the file.

+    Save the changes and restart the SSH service:

+    ```bash
+    sudo systemctl restart sshd
+    ```

 1. Retrieve the static egress IPs from Materialize and configure the firewall rules (e.g. AWS Security Groups) for your SSH bastion to allow SSH traffic only for those IP addresses.

     ```sql